inspec/inspec/docs/dev/plugins.md

 ### Discovery (Known Plugins)

-If a plugin is mentioned in `plugins.json`, it is *known*.
+If a plugin is mentioned in `plugins.json` or is a plugin distributed with InSpec itself, it is *known*.
 You can get its status, a `Inspec::Plugin::V2::Status` object.

 Reading the plugins.json file is handled by the Loader when Loader.new is called; at that point the registry should know about plugins.